zer0def/nginxinc-kubernetes-ingress/docs-web/app-protect/configuration.md

 ## App Protect Logs

-You can set the [App Protect Log configurations](/nginx-app-protect/nginx-app-protect/troubleshooting/#app-protect-logging-overview) by creating an `APLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+You can set the [App Protect log configurations](/nginx-app-protect/troubleshooting/#app-protect-logging-overview) by creating an `APLogConf` [Custom Resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-To add the [App Protect log configurations](/nginx-app-protect/policy/#policy) to an Ingress resource:
+To add the [App Protect log configurations](/nginx-app-protect/configuration/#security-logs) to an Ingress resource:

-1. Create an `APLogConf` Custom resource manifest.
+1. Create an `APLogConf` Custom Resource manifest.
 2. Add the desired log configuration to the `spec` field in the `APLogConf` resource.

    > **Note**: The fields from the JSON must be presented in the YAML *exactly* the same, in name and level.
 The Ingress Controller will transform the YAML into a valid JSON App Protect log config.

-For example, say you want to [log state changing requests](nginx-app-protect/troubleshooting/#log-state-changing-requests) for your Ingress resources using App Protect.
+For example, say you want to [log state changing requests](/nginx-app-protect/troubleshooting/#log-state-changing-requests) for your Ingress resources using App Protect.
 The App Protect log configuration looks like this:

 ```json
 {